-Resolution # 644 unanimously adopted March 4, 2009 accepted and approved the document titled "PUBLIC SAFETY STREETSCAPE IMPROVEMENTS AND ENHANCEMENT MASTER PLAN" dated March 4, 2009 in order to improve the Village pedestrian safety and vehicle circulation system.
+Resolution # 644 unanimously adopted March 4, 2009 accepted and approved the SAFETY STREETSCAPE titled "PUBLIC IMPROVEMENTS document AND ENHANCEMENT MASTER PLAN" dated March 4, 2009 in order to improve the Village pedestrian safety and vehicle circulation system.
 This plan includes various elements: Reconstruction & Enhancement of Village Entranceway, reconfiguration & enhancement of entrance road (from bridge to Indian Creek Island Road, reconfiguration & enhancement of Indian Creek Island Road (including cul-de-sacs) and the development of a waterside recreational area on land currently owned by the Indian Creek Country Club.
 THE ENTRANCEWAY RECONSTRUCTION AND ENHANCEMENT WERE COMPLETED MARCH, 2011.